-One thing the Doctor has learned on her travels is that you shouldn't always judge by appearance.
+One thing the Doctor has learned whilst travelling the universe is that you shouldn't always judge by appearance.
 Some of the most hideous-looking creatures in the cosmos can turn out to be amazing allies – and some of the cutest can be an absolute nightmare!

 When Adipose Industries claimed to have invented a weight-loss pill that would cause excess fat to “just walk away”, it seemed too good to be true.
 The Doctor’s pal Donna Noble certainly thought so.
 She visited Stacy Campbell, a woman who had been taking the pills, for a nosey – and got more than she bargained for.
 Stacy went to the bathroom, where a cheerful, grinning little creature popped out of her fat and started wobbling around.
 Gross!
 Things soon got worse – her whole body transformed into loads of Adipose babies, who then literally walked away.
 All that was left of poor Stacy was a pile of clothes on the floor.

 One of the Doctor’s best mates of all time wasn’t strictly speaking a person at all – he was a robot dog!
 The first K-9 was built by Professor Marius in the far future when he wasn’t allowed to take his real dog into space.
 The Prof souped up his computer canine with incredible intelligence – and a powerful laser weapon built into his nose!
 The Doctor later built several more of these canine cuties for himself and his friends.
 The most recent version of K-9 still lives with the Doctor’s friend Sarah Jane Smith in Ealing, helping her to fight monsters and protect the Earth from a secret base in her attic.